Breaking the Wave of Opioid Addiction in Sheboygan, Wisconsin

 Sheboygan, Wisconsin, has been a top surf destination for more than 50 years and is known by many as the Freshwater Surf Capital of the World.
 But beyond its pristine waters lurks a rising problem with opioid addiction.

-In 2017, there were 976 overdose deaths involving opioids in Wisconsin, with Sheboygan County experiencing 21 drug-related deaths.
+In 2022, there were 1,421 overdose deaths involving opioids in Wisconsin, with Sheboygan County experiencing 21 drug-related deaths in 2019.
 Despite efforts to reduce these numbers, the opioid epidemic continues to take the lives of Wisconsin residents at an astonishingly high rate.
 In the second quarter of 2019, the state experienced 355 opioid-related deaths and 1,728 inpatient and emergency room visits.

 While Wisconsin has seen a 1.3% decline in opioid-related deaths over the past three years, there is still much more that needs to be done to help bridge the addiction treatment gap and treat those in need, such as continuing addiction treatment.
 The state has worked to open additional treatment centers in recent years, yet still less than 2% of all substance abuse treatment facilities offer some medication-assisted treatment.